 Not long after the news of the adventurer’s chametry dive, Flex E. Bhimgartiner does not pass through the diluted layers of

-the stratosphere at the upper heights of earth’s atmosphere, which we are surprised with the newer news: he is not the only living one who has experienced such heights!
+the stratosphere at the upper heights of earth’s atmosphere, which we are surprised by the newer news: he is not the only living one who has experienced such heights!

 The sky above our heads is a very much-planned place for living animals.
 Recent studies have confirmed the presence of microbes covered with Sky.
 The stratosphere is the second-largest layer of atmosphere that starts from 18 km above the surface and continues up to 32 km higher and temperature in some areas reaches to 60°C. Previously, environmentalists believed that the area was uninhabitable due to low pressure and temperature, harmful solar radiation and lack of water and nutrients.